schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 We already have a transformer that will convert the `{:string=>"there"@24}` into simply `"there"`.

 Parslet provides the ability to match ANY values with the keyword `subtree`.
 This is dangerous because you are now responsible for handling any inconsistencies in the input.
-For example rememeber how we looked at how this rule could return either a single hash or an array of hashes, when you choose to match via `subtree` you're now responsible for knowing that and doing the right thing.
+For example, remember we looked at how this rule could return either a single hash or an array of hashes, when you choose to match via `subtree` you're now responsible for knowing that and doing the right thing.

 Let's make sure that we can match this hash, then we'll add logic